tsuyusk/bora-codar-player/README.md

 ![Page](https://i.ibb.co/9n0HQbr/imagem-2023-01-10-232410395.png)

 Sup!

+First of all, you can test the website in your browser by clicking [here](https://boracodar-player.vercel.app)

 This repo contains the code of the first challenge of "Bora Codar" event from rocketseat The challenge consists of cloning [this interface](https://www.figma.com/file/jHSpzsQYp453QTmxJsae3l/boraCodar-Desafio-1-Copy?fuid=827675393442215472)